 - Ivan Moravec: a really wonderful classical pianist.

 - Gram Parsons: Yes, he's become a cult figure, but his harmony singing with Emmylou Harris was marvelous, his songwriting was good, and he created a style that's been hugely influential.
-Check out GP/Grievous Angel; Live is very rough, but the Love Hurts cut won a Grammy; Conmemerativo is not the official tribute CD, but it's truer to his spirit.
+Check out GP/Grievous Angel; Live is very rough, but the Love Hurts cut won a Grammy; Commemerativo is not the official tribute CD, but it's truer to his spirit.

 - James Jamerson: Arguably the greatest pop bass player ever, Jamerson was the heart of the Motown Funk Brothers Rhythmn section.
 He was a key influence on Paul McCartney and on most all the great rock/pop bass players.
 If you play bass, you should absolutely get and work through Dr. Licks' terrific Standing in the Shadows of Motown.
 It's got top players like Will Lee doing Jamerson's parts, isolated in one channel, or pan to the other channel and play along.
 Careful note-for-note transcriptions and interesting background on Jamerson is provided in the accompanying book.